Meet Your Local Kidney Expert

-There are several causes of kidney disease, a condition that affects one in 10 adults age 20 or older in the United States.
+There are several causes of kidney disease, a condition that affects 1 in 7 adults age 18 or older in the United States.
 Learning about the root causes of kidney disease can help you get the right treatment and potentially preserve remaining kidney function.

 Diabetes is a risk factor for renal disease, but it does not mean your kidneys will fail if you have diabetes.
 You can care for your kidneys by controlling your blood sugar and getting regular microalbumin urine tests to track the passage of protein.
 If you develop diabetic kidney disease, you can work with your doctor to keep your kidneys working for as long as possible.